marcoAmir/genomic_insertions/README.md

 # Inserted genomic element in mammalian genomes

+## This is toolkit to scan mammalian genomes for interesting insertions of genomic fragments

 1) I'll scan liftOver chain files (hg38 based) to find insertions in other genomes relative to human

 2) insertions scan output for a given assembly is a bed file with four fields, eg: